ArchithSharma/CricketPredictions/README.md

 │── README.md      # Project documentation
 │── LICENSE        # License information
 ```
+## Paper compilation if generating from TeX

+Instructions can be found in this [markdown file](paper/Stats&Stumps-TeXSource/TeX_Compiling.md) and can be compiled either using latexmk or Overleaf.
+The PDF file is also included.

 ## License
 This project is licensed under the MIT License.